Case Study

 Protect the system.
 Redirect energy toward features that truly require custom work.

+Leadership alignment made that discipline sustainable and kept the system from drifting.
 I also started rolling out accessibility improvements, better contrast on selectable items and removing pure black and white body text.
 Early stage, more to do there.

-Shipping it
+07 - Shipping it

-For governance, I owned core primitives and tokens but trusted contributors could extend within guidelines.
+I owned core primitives and tokens but trusted contributors could extend within guidelines.

 1. Can it Adapt?